urbanriskmap/cognicity-server/README.md

 Run `npm run -s build` to build.

 ### Testing
 Testing is run by [Travis](https://travis-ci.org/urbanriskmap/cognicity-server).
-Currently tests only run eslint.
+ESLint runs to check syntax.
+Integration tests, formed by chaining unit tests, are used to check the API.
+See src/test/ for scripts.

 ### Issue Tracking
 Issues are tracked using [GitHub](https://github.com/urbanriskmap/cognicity-server/issues)